top of page

 A person may have access to healthcare, but not the ability to engage with treatment consistently.
 They may have access to opportunities, but lack the behavioral continuity required to follow through.
 They may have access to relationships, but struggle to maintain close relationships due to emotional instability.

 This is why increases in objective well being do not automatically alleviate symptoms or produce long-term stability.
-They remove certain barriers, but they do not build the structure needed to operate effectively.
+They remove certain barriers, but they do not build the internal emotional well-being capacities needed to operate effectively.
+The distinction between individual and community well-being is central for understanding how societies flourish at different levels and for evaluating trade-offs in policy decisions.

 A Functional Model: What Objective Well-Being Actually Does

 Objective well-being influences psychological functioning in specific, limited ways.
-It is best understood as setting constraints and opportunities, rather than determining outcomes.
+It is best understood as setting constraints and opportunities, which are shaped by several dimensions of well-being, rather than determining outcomes.
+Objective well-being refers to measurable indicators of societal and individual welfare, distinct from subjective perceptions or self-reported happiness.

 • Access to services Healthcare, education, and support systems that can enhance development.